cristianmtr/emacs/README.md

 ## Highlights

+- helm mode for M-x;
+- company-mode for completions: C-/ ;
 - undo-tree: editing history as a tree, with branches, rather than a stack: C-x u;
 - file explorer with nav-mode: F8;
 - markdown-mode editor;